OpenEvalProject/evals/manuscripts/elife-79303/v1/manuscript.md

 The conduction velocity of an axon is dependent upon the axon diameter, the presence and thickness of a myelin sheath, the distance between the nodes of Ranvier (periodic gaps in the myelin that facilitate action potential propagation), inter-nodal spacing, and electrical properties of the axonal and myelin membranes (Arancibia-Cárcamo et al., 2017; Drakesmith et al., 2019; Gasser and Grundfest, 1939; Hursh, 1939; Huxley and Stampfli, 1949; Rushton, 1951).
 A number of these features are not yet measurable in humans in vivo.
 However, seminal electrophysiological work has derived a relationship between axon morphology and conduction velocity using only axon diameter and myelin sheath thickness (Rushton, 1951).
 These two metrics are particularly key because a larger axon diameter results in less resistance to the action potential ion flow, resulting in faster conduction velocity.
 The presence of a myelin sheath around an axon is beneficial in two ways.
 First, the myelin sheath acts like an electrical insulating layer, reducing ion loss and preserving the action potential.
 Second, the presence of unmyelinated gaps in the myelin sheath (the nodes of Ranvier) enables a process called saltatory propagation to take place.
 As the majority of the axon is wrapped in myelin, the nodes of Ranvier are the only locations where action potentials can occur.
 This increases the strength of electrical signals because all the ions gather at these nodes instead of being dispersed along the length of the axon.
 Stronger action potentials are therefore sent along the myelinated portion of the axon at higher speeds, with this signal being boosted on arrival at the next node of Ranvier by another action potential, which helps to maintain a fast conduction velocity.

 The conduction velocity of an axon is, therefore, not determined only by the axon diameter, but also by the relationship between the axon diameter and the thickness of the surrounding myelin sheath, a measure known as the g-ratio (Chomiak and Hu, 2009; Rushton, 1951; Schmidt and Knösche, 2019).
-Specifically, Rushton, 1951 derived an equation: conduction velocity ∝d-ln(g) where d is the inner axon diameter, g is the g-ratio=d/D, and D is the outer fibre (axon plus myelin sheath) diameter.
+Specifically, Rushton, 1951 derived an equation: $conduction velocity ∝d\sqrt{-ln(g)}$ where d is the inner axon diameter, g is the g-ratio=d/D, and D is the outer fibre (axon plus myelin sheath) diameter.
 In other words, the g-ratio is computed as the ratio of the inner axon diameter relative to that of the axon plus the myelin sheath that encases it (Figure 1).

 ![Figure 1.](https://cdn.elifesciences.org/articles/79303/elife-79303-fig1-v1.jpg)